Theodore2024/Theodore2024/README.md

 ### About me
- - Taeuk Ki, Landscape Architecture who can code
+ - Taeuk Ki, Landscape Architect who can code

 ### Interested in